Deliveries to hospitals and medical centers are unavailable for all products.

 It's important to note that different flower types and preservation methods may yield varying results.
 Some flowers dry better than others, retaining their shape and colour more effectively.
 Patience is key during the drying process, as the flowers can take several weeks to fully dry.

-By understanding the nature of flower drying and having realistic expectations, you can create beautiful and cherished dried flower arrangements that bring joy and lasting memories.
+By understanding the nature of flower drying and having realistic expectations, you can create beautiful and cherished dried flower arrangements that bring joy and lasting memories, especially when you’re preserving funeral flowers at home on your own.

 2. Flower Pressing